AngelAngelov/vue-update-message/README.md

 | infoBackground    | '#d1ecf1' (default Bootstrap info background color)    | any css color    |
 | infoBorder        | '#bee5eb' (default Bootstrap info border)              | any css color    |

-**position** option behave as the same as CSS 'position' property.
+**Position** option behave the same as CSS 'position' property.

->**Single** mode will display only one message on screen and when you create new message the old one will hide.
+**Single** mode will display only one message on screen and when you create new message the old one will hide.

->
->**Stack** mode will display multiple messages on screen.
+**Stack** mode will display multiple messages on screen.
 All messages will be shown on screeen and they will dissapear according to their settings (duration, dissmisable, etc...)

 You can easily override the message dafault color, but it is possible only before plugin inicialization i.e. you can not change the color dynamically when creating a message.